Once upon a time two young chefs met in London in the pastry kitchens of The Connaught Hotel...

 Years have passed since they both decided to train as pastry chefs.
 Hard work and dedication has been the recipe to create Robineau Patisserie

-Jane started her hotel and catering career at the Morritt Arms Hotel, followed by Headlham Hall and Slaley Hall before moving down to London in the pastry kitchen of the Connaught Hotel
+Jane started her hotel and catering career at the Morritt Arms Hotel, followed by Headlam Hall and Slaley Hall before moving down to London in the pastry kitchen of the Connaught Hotel.

 After 2 years of apprenticeships in France followed by 2 more years of training, Fred moves to London for 2 years at the Café Royal.
 He then returns to Paris, to the kitchens of the Ministry of Defence.

 In 1997 Fred returns to London to join the team in the pastry kitchen of the Connaught Hotel where Jane is already working.
 The rest is history...

 They both spend 2 years at the Connaught where Jane is lucky to meet her majesty the Queen on her visit of the hotels kitchens.
 Fred wins different competitions including a chocolate carving event.